 Every time you use synthetic dyes on your hair, it opens the outer follicle.
 Adding bright colors to dark hair often means bleaching your hair first, then adding unnatural colors (like silver, blue, green, pink, or purple).
 Taking a break every so often from hair coloring gives your hair a chance to repair and get strengthened, by following the other steps in this list.

-Learn More About Cosmetology and Hair Styling at MTI College
+Learn More About Cosmetology and Hair Styling at Campus

-If you have an interest in hair styling and coloring, and want to learn more about cosmetology, and make it your career, MTI College has a great cosmetology program with starting dates opening throughout the year.
+If you have an interest in hair styling and coloring, and want to learn more about cosmetology, and make it your career, Campus, formerly known as MTI College, has a great cosmetology program with starting dates opening throughout the year.
 We partner with Paul Mitchell the School to bring students a thorough cosmetology training program.
 You can learn more by requesting information from our experienced cosmetology faculty.